Ludwig Göransson: Record producer

 On 5 May 2018, "This Is America" was released.
 Produced by Gambino and Ludwig Göransson, the song features a gospel-style choir and background contributions from various American rappers Young Thug, Slim Jxmmi, BlocBoy JB, 21 Savage, Quavo and Offset.
 "This Is America" debuted at number one on the US Billboard Hot 100, becoming the 31st song to do so in the chart's history.
 The song won in all four of its nominated categories at the 61st Annual Grammy Awards for Record of the Year, Song of the Year, Best Rap/Sung Performance, and Best Music Video.

 Personal life

-Göransson is married to American violinist Serena McKinney.
-They were married in 2018, and their son Apollo was born in 2019.
+Göransson married American violinist Serena McKinney in 2018.
+Their first child was born in 2019.
+He has two sons.